 A scorecard can help get the Selection Team on the same page by structuring their evaluations such that you can easily extract their relative belief (without any emotion) in how well the given solution can meet the needs of their team.
 This is accomplished by using a simple scoring scheme of 0-3 (see below).

-Of course, the scorecard is only a tool, and its usefulness is dependent on the vendors demonstrating their CRM solution the the best possible manner so the users can properly evaluate and score what they’ve seen.
+Of course, a scorecard is only a tool, and its usefulness depends on the vendors demonstrating their CRM solution in the best possible manner so the users can properly evaluate and score what they’ve seen.

-Keep in mind that that people tend remember the last “bright and shiny object” presented to them.
+Remember — people tend to remember the last “bright and shiny object” presented to them.
 This is one reason why vendors are always maneuvering to be last on the schedule of demonstrations.

-A CRM scorecards can help you take a measure of control back in the buying process.
+A CRM scorecard can help you take a measure of control back in the buying process.
 Consider building a scorecard yourself or enlisting a business analyst to help you if any of these are important to you: